A-03265

 Plain Language

 Independent evaluations must be conducted to confirm that automated systems are safe and effective, including documentation of harm mitigation steps.
-Results must be made public 'whenever possible.'
-The qualifier 'whenever possible' introduces ambiguity about when public disclosure is actually required — it appears to contemplate exceptions but does not define them.
+Results must be made public whenever possible.
+The 'whenever possible' qualifier introduces ambiguity about when public disclosure is actually required, but the independent evaluation itself appears mandatory.

 Statutory Text